 "Eddie Evans, Charlie Evans' brother, was in the club, and he told me about a guy who was going to Florida to fish the Operation Bass Golden Blend on Lake Okeechobee," Walker said.
 "I wanted to go so badly that I called this guy up out of the blue and asked him if I could hitch a ride.
-He picked me up at a gas station, and I was off to Florida with a complete stranger."
+He picked me up at a gas station, and I was off to Florida with a stranger."

-The two anglers met when Yelas was a junior in high school and Sedar was the owner of the local tackle shop in Yelas' hometown of Santa Barbara, Calif.
+The two anglers met when Yelas was a junior in high school, and Sedar was the owner of the local tackle shop in Yelas' hometown of Santa Barbara, Calif.

 Yelas had just discovered bass fishing and wanted to learn more.
 Sedar was a renowned bass angler in the Santa Barbara area and was considered the "King of Lake Cachuma," the local lake where he fished five days a week.

-Yelas used to peruse Sedar's tackle shop not so much for tackle but for precious information about bass fishing from Sedar.
+Yelas used to peruse Sedar's tackle shop not so much for the tackle but for precious information about bass fishing from Sedar.

 The two were a perfect match - Yelas was hungry for fishing knowledge, and Sedar was a bass-fishing expert.
-Eventually they struck up a solid friendship, then a unique mentorship.
+Eventually, they struck up a solid friendship, then a unique mentorship.
 Today their relationship is more like family.

 Yelas and Sedar still stay in contact today.
-Yelas says that Sedar has written him at least one a month for the last 20 years.
+Yelas says that Sedar has written him at least once a month for the last 20 years.
 Despite being 87 years old, Sedar still fishes with Yelas once a year.